RRIL97/Graphics-Scene-Editor/README.md

 - choose a bezier curve for the camera -
 The user can choose a unique bezier path for each camera.
 The path is declared via "3" spheres that reside in the 3d world that the user can move with his mouse .  (this spheres only exist when the user chooses the path)
 Each camera path is not dependent on any of the other cameras.

 - remove the bezier curve from the camera -
 You can clear a bezier curve that was uniquely choosen before for a specific camera.

-- blur motion option -  (**Bonus**)
+- blur motion option -  (**Bonus feature**)
 This is a bonus option.
 It blures our motion whenever the camera is being moved via the bezier curve to give a unique "movement" effect.

 - time slider -
 Define how much time after the start button is hit the animation will start running.

-- start animation button - After the "time slider" user defined time each object will perform it's bezier curve that was uniquely choosen before.
+- start animation button - After the "time slider" user defined time has passed each object will perform it's bezier curve that was uniquely choosen by the user.
 The generated curve is shown in the 3d world with the help of layout edges.
 (Both for camera & objects)

 - pause animation button - pause the animation , the animation can be later continued from the exact same place that it was paused at.